 We are producing new Sound Walks for six High Street Heritage Action Zones across England during Heritage Open Days, from 10-19 September 2021.

 Each sound walk will be a distinctive, immersive soundscape to take listeners on a journey of discovery.
 They will bring hidden histories and stories to life, helping people to see their high street in a new light.
-Listeners will take a self-guided route, supported by an illustrated map created by artists for each place.
+Listeners will take a self-guided route, supported by an illustrated map.
 The walks will encourage people to slow down, pause and reflect, and to experience their environment in a new way.

 Sound artists will work with communities to collect stories so that each sound walk is informed by and represents authentic local voices and experiences.
 These works will connect listeners with the people, past and present, that have made their high street what it is today, transforming the everyday into something magical.